Nikest/bandguess/README.md

 3. After a request from the client for a new game it chooses artists and their albums in a procedural way, depending on a random seed from the client.
 Of course, I can do it randomly, but I think procedural is interesting because if we scale the game more than 5 rounds and want to know which albums the player saw and guessed we could generate all "pseudo-random" numbers.
 But, actually, it will not be working if we change the list of artists. :)
 4. After each artist selection by the player the application state saves to browser local storage.
 If the page refreshes all data loads to redux store from browser storage;
+5. On the Results page if you click on player block you can see the history.
+All artists and albums are what player guessed.
+But this information not saving anywhere, just made because of the procedural way and random seed number of the player;
 ***

 ### What will be good to realize?

 1. Error handling and error alerts messages;
-2. Showing history of each players in results page.
-Which artist guessed by player;
-3. Create .env with settings for artists, album loading limits, etc.;
+3. Create `.env` with settings for artists, album loading limits, etc.;
 4. Getting data to Results page by WebSocket;